Berger shoots another 65, moves atop Honda leaderboard

 PALM BEACH GARDENS, Fla.
 (AP) — Daniel Berger no longer needs to answer questions about how his back his feeling.
 The scorecard is telling the story.

-Berger — playing what amounts to a home tournament for him, with his residence in nearby Jupiter — was the early leader through two rounds of the Honda Classic, after shooting a second consecutive 65 on Friday to move clear of the field before the afternoon wave of players took the course.
+Berger — playing what amounts to a home tournament for him, with his residence a 15-minute drive away in Jupiter — was the early leader through two rounds of the Honda Classic, after shooting a second consecutive 65 on Friday to move clear of the field before the afternoon wave of players took the course.

+“You get your mom’s cooking, you get to sleep in your own bed,” Berger said.
+“It’s pretty comfortable.”

+Chris Kirk also made an early move on Friday, with his round of 68 getting him to 7 under for the week and three shots off Berger’s pace.

 None of them went on to win.
 McIlroy lost in a playoff to Russell Henley, Wise shot 75-73 on the weekend to finish tied for 13th and De Jonge went 76-78 on the weekend to freefall all the way to a tie for 63rd.